 ‘Noise Factored Movement’ means an Actual Aircraft Movement whose contribution to the annual noise factored movement limit is based on the noise levels recorded at the Airport’s noise monitoring terminals during its arrival or departure and the resulting noise factor attributed to that type of aircraft.
 The assessment of a Noise Factored Movement is in accordance with Condition 20.

-‘Noise Levels Assessed in the Updated Environmental Statement’ means the details that are set out in Chapter 8 of the Updated Environmental Statement.

 ‘Noise Management and Mitigation Strategy’ (NOMMS) means the strategy that monitors and manages the noise impact of LCY operations, to be approved under Condition 31 and to replace the Noise Management Scheme dated December 2009 currently in place at the Airport.

 ‘Non-Airside’ means all parts of the Airport not defined by Airside.

 ‘Plan P1’ means drawing no LCY P+W 4486 B GA20005

-‘Plan P2’ means drawing no LCY P+W 4486 B GA20011 ‘Plan P3’ means drawing no LCY P+W 4486 B GA20028 ‘Plan P4’ means drawing no LCY P+W 4486 B S12009 ‘Plan P5’ means drawing no LCY P+W 4486 B S120012
+‘Plan P2’ means drawing no LCY P+W 4486 B S120011

+‘Plan P3’ means drawing no LCY P+W 4486 B GA10008

+‘Plan P4’ means drawing no LCY P+W 4486 B S12009 Rev A

+‘Plan P5’ means drawing no LCY P+W 4486 B S120012

 ‘Plan P6’ means drawing no A9575-NMT-03

 ‘Plan P7’ means drawing no LCY P+W 4486 B GA20010